appxmod/Easy-One-Extension/README.md

 - ✨ When undo select-next, focus on the last selection.
 - ✨ Force to search whole word.
 Narrowed word delimiter. (exclude '_')
 - ✨ Won't search for whole word if selection startsWith-or-endsWith word delimiter.
-- ✨ Added option 'ezext.selectNextWrapped', default to false.
+- ✨ Added option 'ez1ext.selectNextWrapped', default to false.